-In 2018 the market was extremely seller-friendly.
-Therefore private equity acquirers, like all other acquirers, had to accept that closing usually only depended on antitrust clearance as the sole closing condition.
-It was only possible to obtain other closing conditions in the case of deal-specific issues.
+Despite the challenges posed by macroeconomic factors and geopolitical uncertainties, the DACH private equity sector has remained resilient, with funds holding substantial cash reserves ready for deployment.
+The market has remained quite seller-friendly for the offered targets; therefore, private equity acquirers, like all other acquirers, have had to accept that closing usually only depends on antitrust clearance as the sole closing condition.
+It has only been possible to obtain other closing conditions in the case of deal-specific issues.